hmrc/help-to-save-api/README.md

 help-to-save-api
 ================

-Allows requests to Help to Save from third parties outside of MDTP through the API platform.
+Allows requests to Help to Save from third parties outside MDTP through the API platform.
 Access to this API is private - if access is required please contact the Help to Save team.

 Table of Contents
 =================